allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 * A query resolver for fields that come from the same data source as the identifier field.
 We may ask for information that we don’t need, but we skip the unnecessary connection time overhead when we ask for more than one field.
-Moreover, most of the sources that are connected to our service are connected through REST API, so they always compute all fields, so why shouldn't we use them?
+Moreover, most of the sources that are connected to our service are REST APIs and always compute all fields, so why shouldn't we use them?
 Adding additional resolvers also complicates logic and makes flow less clear.

-* A type resolver when some parts of a query can be resolved independently, because those parts can run parallel.
+* A type resolver when some parts of a query can be resolved independently, because those parts can run in parallel.
-It's very easy to achieve, just wrap the resolver’s functions with any of the asynchronous abstraction.
+It's very easy to achieve, just wrap the resolver’s functions with any of the asynchronous abstractions.
 We also use type resolvers when we ask for some part of the domain that isn't ours to avoid dependency crossing.